Sage-Bionetworks-Challenges/sample-model-templates/README.md

 3. (optional) Locally run `run_model.*` to ensure it can run successfully.

-    These scripts have been written so that the input and output files are not hard-coded in `/input` and `/output`, respectively (though `/input` and `/output` are used as default).
+    These scripts have been written so that the input and output files are not hard-coded in the `/input` and `/output` directories, respectively (though they are used by default).
 This way, you can test your changes using any directories as input and/or output.

     For example, the following indicates that the input files are in `sample_data/`, while the output file should be written to the current working directory (`.`):

     **Python**
     ```